aljavs02/PCA-clustering-suicides/README.md

 # PCA-grouping-suicides
-Explore the dynamics of suicide rates in Europe and the influencing factors using PCA and clustering algorithms.
-Leveraging data from Eurostat, dive deep into the analysis to uncover patterns and insights that inform mental health interventions and policy-making.
+In this project, me and my university buddy dive deep into the exploration of suicide rates across Europe and the factors influencing them, using data sourced from Eurostat.
+Through the power of PCA, we unravel complex patterns and relationships within the data, shedding light on the underlying structures and trends.
+Leveraging clustering algorithms, we further dissect the dataset to identify distinct groups and patterns among European countries.